Families Matter Triage Program

 - Can I opt out of the Resource Navigation?

-Once enrolled in the FMTP, you can opt out of participating in programs or services recommended by program staff but meeting with the Legal Navigator or Resource Specialists is not optional.
-If you have a conflict with the conference date/time or have questions on what is optional, please contact the Legal Navigator to discuss in more detail.
+Once enrolled in the FMTP, you can opt out of participating in programs or services recommended by program staff but meeting with the Legal Navigator and Resource Specialists is not optional.
+If you have a conflict with the appointment date/time or have questions on what is optional, please contact the Legal Navigator to discuss in more detail.
+Participation in referred programs or resources will not change the outcome of your proceedings.

 Contact Information